cwRichardKim/LongPressButtonAnimationDemo/README.md

 use this for whatever you like, you should be able to take the MKButtonAnimationTutorial.h and .m files, throw them in and link up the variables and it should work.

+##Updates, Questions, and Requests
+[twitter](https://twitter.com/cwRichardKim) <--- I am a very light twitterer, so I wont spam you

 ![demo](http://i.imgur.com/W1S6Cvy.gif?1)